lew148/mintsoft-order-app/README.md

 This can be obtained from the [MintSoft API](https://support.mintsoft.co.uk/hc/en-us/articles/360027638872-API-Authentication)

 ### To run
-Clone repo and run `dotnet run` in directory root
+Clone repo, open in Rider / Visual Studio and run project (IIS hosting).
+These apps should auto-setup config.